 Wasting time is sin.
 God is maker and ruler of time and He has entrusted us with this precious gift.
 We must recognize that God is the One who defines what is a waste.
 God defines a waste of time as anything that does not contribute to the fulfillment of His plan and purpose for us.
 You may ask, “Are recreation and rest wastes of time?”
 Not necessarily.
 God desires for you and I to take time to rejuvenate our bodies and minds and to have moments of pleasure and enjoyment.
 But as Ecclesiastes 3:1 declares, “There is time for everything, and a season for every activity under heaven.”

 The Bible gives us seven keys for good time management.
 Examine them closely and take charge of your schedules and agendas.
-Based on what God intends for our daily schedule, make the appropriate adjustment and win back your time!
+Based on what God intends for our daily schedule, make the appropriate adjustment, and win back your time!

 Key #1 Take Responsibility

 The first key is to take responsibility for your use of time.
 The Bible challenges us to redeem the time, which means to make the most of our time that God has given us (Eph 5:16).
 Make a quality decision to take charge of your time.
-If you don’t manage your time, somebody else will.
+If you do not manage your time, somebody else will.

 Key #2 Seek God’s Direction

-We must recognize that God has things for us to do on a daily basis.
+We must recognize that God has things for us to do daily.
 Ephesians 2:10 declares, “We are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
 God has preplanned, prepared, and prearranged your day.
 Each day ask the Lord to help you identify His plan for your day.
 Ask Him who, how and when should you minister by using the gifts that He has blessed you with.

 Key #3 Plan Your Schedule

-Days, weeks, and months can float by without accomplishing the fulfillment of God’s goals for your life.
+Days, week, and months can float by without accomplishing the fulfillment of God’s goals for your life.
 Without a well-thought schedule of daily deadlines, goals and dreams can slip away.
 Set a schedule, with deadlines, on a calendar or personal planner.
 Organize your time for maximum productivity and efficiency.
 If mornings are your most productive times, do not allow phone calls, appointments, or meetings to drain your energy.
 Schedule calls and other appointments in the afternoon hours.
 Plan your schedule to maximize each moment of your day.

 Key #4 Stay Organized

 Throughout the Bible, we find numerous references about doing things in an orderly manner (Exodus 10:1-16 for example).
 Organization is the master key to efficiency.
 Continually searching for a document or lost items is a waste of time.
-While the definition of being organized may differ from person to person, seek the Lord to help stay organized in your ministry, finances and personal life.
+While the definition of being organized may differ from person to person, seek the Lord to help stay organized in your ministry, finances, and personal life.
 Without organization, you have confusion, which is not of God.

-Key #5 Depend Upon God’s Wisdom
+Key #5 Depend Upon the God’s Wisdom

 Key #6 Eliminate the Unimportant

 I am convinced that God has a strong dislike for distractions and derailments from His plan.
-We are wise to heed the same words that God spoke to Joshua concerning his life.
+We are wise to heed the same Words that God spoke to Joshua concerning his life.
 He said, “Do not turn from it to the right hand or to the left, that you may prosper wherever you go” (Josh 1:7).
 If a crisis or someone interrupts your concentration, do not allow it to consume your whole day and detour you from God’s plan.
 Stay on track with your day by prioritizing the most important task to the least.
-There are many tasks to do, but use laser focus and concentration on the top few.
+There are many tasks to do but use laser focus and concentration on the top few.
 Pursue your goals vigorously.